appium/appium-inspector/docs/quickstart/installation.md

 title: Installation
 ---

 If you are using the Inspector's web app version, this step is, of course, not required.
-But for the Inspector desktop app, it needs to be installed first.
+But if you wish to use the Inspector desktop app, it needs to be installed first.

 The app can be downloaded from [the Inspector's GitHub repository](https://github.com/appium/appium-inspector/releases).
 Different file formats are provided for each supported platform.